Train-the-Trainer materials

 Here are some sample questions for participants to answer at the end of a Read&Write training session:

-1. In what specific lesson or activity will you use Read&Write tools this week and? using what specific tools?
-Why have you chosen those tools
+- In what specific lesson or activity will you use Read&Write tools this week and using what specific tools?
+Why have you chosen those tools?

-5. Identify the videos you will use to train your students.
+- Identify if you will use videos (and which ones) to train your students.